facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 ### Markdown

-Our markdown parsing is currently powered by [Remarkable](https://github.com/jonschlinkert/remarkable).
-What if the user wants to use [markdown-it](https://github.com/markdown-it/markdown-it) or even [MDX](https://github.com/mdx-js/mdx)?
+Our Markdown parsing is currently powered by [Remarkable](https://github.com/jonschlinkert/remarkable).
+What if the user wants to use [Markdown-it](https://github.com/Markdown-it/Markdown-it) or even [MDX](https://github.com/mdx-js/mdx)?
 And then there is an issue of which syntax highlighter to use, (e.g: [Prism](https://prismjs.com/) vs [Highlight.js](https://highlightjs.org/)).
 We should leave these choices open to the user.

-For Docusaurus 2, **users can eject and choose their own markdown parser**.
-It does not matter if they want to use another markdown parser such as [Remark](https://github.com/remarkjs/remark), or even their own in-house markdown parser.
-As a rule of thumb, the user has to provide a React component, in which we will provide a children props containing the _RAW string of markdown_.
-By default, we will use Remarkable for the markdown parser and Highlight.js for the syntax highlighting.
-The default parser could still change in the future as we're still experimenting with different markdown parsers.
+For Docusaurus 2, **users can eject and choose their own Markdown parser**.
+It does not matter if they want to use another Markdown parser such as [Remark](https://github.com/remarkjs/remark), or even their own in-house Markdown parser.
+As a rule of thumb, the user has to provide a React component, in which we will provide a children props containing the _RAW string of Markdown_.
+By default, we will use Remarkable for the Markdown parser and Highlight.js for the syntax highlighting.
+The default parser could still change in the future as we're still experimenting with different Markdown parsers.

 ### Search